-As a result of a review conducted by the Company and certain of its service providers, the Company utilized an IRR of 2.5% for 2012 and 2011 due to consistent developments in prior year.
 As a result of a review conducted by the Company and certain of its service providers in 2011, the Company changed to an IRR of 2.5%.
 The Company used this rate in its financial calculations for the year ended December 31, 2011, and made appropriate historical adjustments for 2004 through 2010, as required under its accounting model.
-For the year ended December 31, 2010, the IRR was estimated by the Company's management, in consultation with its service providers, at 2.0%.
+The Company continued to use an IRR of 2.5% for 2012 and 2013 based on reviews conducted by the Company and certain of its service providers in 2012 and 2013, respectively.
 It is expected that the IRR will be less than the expected return on invested assets due to the cost of operating the Company that will impact the Contract limits (i.e., operating expenses are not payments under the Contract).
 Additionally, interest accretion is calculated only on the deposit liability, while investment yield is derived from all invested assets.
-The IRR is subject to significant uncertainty due to changes in the timing and amount of future cash flows, the cyclicality of general economic conditions and fluctuations in the rate of return achieved with respect to the investment portfolio.
+The IRR is subject to significant uncertainty due to changes in the timing and amount of future cash flows, the cyclicality of general economic conditions, and fluctuations in the rate of return achieved with respect to the investment portfolio.
+The IRR estimate of 2.5% at December 31, 2013 was based on a number of scenarios developed at investment rates of return ranging from 1.28% to 3.39%, given varying payout patterns, settlement structures, and other factors.
 The IRR estimate of 2.5% at December 31, 2012 was based on a number of scenarios developed at investment rates of return ranging from 0.75% to 3.25%, given varying payout patterns, settlement structures, and other factors.
-The IRR estimate of 2.5% at December 31, 2011 was based on a number of scenarios developed at investment rates of return ranging from 1.0% to 3.5%, given varying payout patterns, settlement structures, and other factors.
-The increase in the IRR from 2.0% to 2.5% in 2011 was primarily a result of more heavily weighting payment scenarios that approximate the terms of the Amended SPA and interest rates achieved or expected from inception through 2012 (when the final payments were expected on the settlement liability).

-An interest accretion expense of \$6.0 million was recognized for the year ended December 31, 2012.
-An interest accretion expense of \$6.9 million, together with an interest accretion expense rate adjustment of \$27.3 million, was recognized for the year ended December 31, 2011.
+An interest rate accretion expense of \$5.1 million was recognized for the year ended December 31, 2013.
+An interest rate accretion expense of \$6.0 million was recognized for the year ended December 31, 2012.
 Interest accretion expense is presented as a component of net investment income as detailed in Note 3.
 Activity within the deposit liability, including interest accretion and payments made from the deposit, is detailed in Note 5.

 Management of WTC Captive has engaged an independent actuarial consulting firm to provide an assessment of timing of payments to be made pursuant to the Contract, to provide support in calculating the interest accretion expense described above and to provide a projection of ultimate loss when more meaningful information becomes available.
 No estimate for losses incurred but not reported ("IBNR") has been developed to date.
-There would be no difference to the deposit liability recorded by the Company or other related balances had an actuarial study been completed at December 31, 2012 and 2011, because of the use of deposit accounting as discussed above.
+There would be no difference to the deposit liability recorded by the Company or other related balances had an actuarial study been completed at December 31, 2013 and 2012, because of the use of deposit accounting as discussed above.